Comprehensive List of Rug Types

 What is a Heriz Rug?

 Heriz is also a region near Tabriz, in Iran.
-There are Heriz knockoffs on Wayfair as well as hand knotted versions that are more authentic.
-These rugs are typically geometric medallian patterns and most often are found in red colors.
+There are Heriz knockoffs on Wayfair as well as hand-knotted versions that are more authentic.
+These rugs typically have geometric designs with medallion patterns and most often are found in red colors.

 What is a Kazak rug?

-These rug comes from Iran, Turkey and Armenia typically.
+These rugs come from Iran, Turkey, and Armenia typically.
 They are part of a rug group called Caucasian rugs (this is the real category, you can’t make that up).
-These are typically made of hand-woven wool and are primary colors.
+These are typically made of hand-woven wool and are primary bright colors.
 The first rug I bought for my new house is this style.
 This is a closeup of my rug.

 Natural Fiber Rugs